httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a List {#ser-list}

-Given a list of (member-value, parameters) as input_list, return an ASCII string suitable for use in a HTTP header value.
+Given an array of (member-value, parameters) as input_list, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be an empty string.
 2. For each (member-value, parameters) of input_list:
    1. If member-value is an array, append the result of applying Serialising an Inner List ({{ser-innerlist}}) with member-value to output.
    2. Otherwise, append the result of applying Serializing an Item ({{ser-item}}) with member-value to output.
-   3. Append the result of Serializing Parameters {{ser-params}} with parameters to output.
-   4. If more member-values remain in input_plist:
+   3. If more member-values remain in input_list:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.

 #### Serialising an Inner List {#ser-innerlist}

-Given an array as inner_list, return an ASCII string suitable for use in a HTTP header value.
+Given an array of (member-value, parameters) as inner_list and list_parameters return an ASCII string suitable for use in a HTTP header value.

 1. Let output be the string "(".
-2. For each member-value of inner_list:
+2. For each (member-value, parameters) of inner_list:
-   1. Append the result of applying Serializing an Item ({{ser-item}}) with member-value to output.
+   1. Append the result of applying Serializing an Item ({{ser-item}}) with (member-value, parameters) to output.
-   2. If more member-values remain in inner_list, append a single WS to output.
+   2. If more values remain in inner_list, append a single WS to output.
 3. Append ")" to output.
+4. Append the result of applying Serializing Parameters {{ser-params}} with list_parameters to output.
-4. Return output.
+5. Return output.

 #### Serializing Parameters {#ser-params}